Boreas618/Notes/computer-networking/transportation-layer.md

   With network-assisted congestion control, routers provide explicit feedback to the sender and/or receiver regarding the congestion state of the network.

 For network-assisted congestion control, congestion information is typically fed back from the network to the sender in one of two ways.
 Direct feedback may be sent from a network router to the sender.
-This form of notification typically takes the form of a choke packet (essentially

-saying, “I’m congested!”).
+This form of notification typically takes the form of a choke packet (essentially saying, “I’m congested!”).
 The second and more common form of notification occurs when a router marks/updates a field in a packet flowing from sender to receiver to indicate congestion.
 Upon receipt of a marked packet, the receiver then notifies the sender of the congestion indication.
 This latter form of notification takes a full round-trip time.

 ## TCP Congestion Control

-TCP must use end-to-end congestion control rather than network-assisted congestion control, since the IP layer provides no explicit feedback to the end systems regarding network congestion.

 The approach taken by TCP is to have each sender limit the rate at which it sends traffic into its connection as a function of perceived network congestion.